zainzafar90/whatsapp-saveless/README.md

-# Whatsapp Contactless Message
+# Whatsapp Saveless

 Send a message to a Whatsapp number without saving it.
 Nothing crazy, just a small utility to open whatsapp chat, using Whatsapp's web view

+This website doesn't store any data or use cookies to track your information

 **Disclaimer:** This website is not affiliated with WhatsApp Inc. in any way.